keu/docs/software_versioned_docs/version-0.25/quickstart.md

 ## Step 9: Access Metrics

-Once you've turned on the `example-dag` in the Airflow UI, go to the **Metrics** tab in the Astronomer UI to see metrics for your Deployment in real time.
+Once you've turned on the `example-dag` in the Airflow UI, go to the **Metrics** tab in the Software UI to see metrics for your Deployment in real time.

 The **Metrics** tab only shows metrics for a given Deployment.
-If you are the first user to authenticate to Astronomer, you'll additionally have access to administrative views of Grafana and Kibana via the dropdown menu in the Astronomer UI:
+If you are the first user to authenticate to Astronomer, you'll additionally have access to administrative views of Grafana and Kibana via the dropdown menu in the Software UI:

 ![Admin](https://assets2.astronomer.io/main/docs/enterprise_quickstart/admin_panel.png)

 These views show logs and metrics across all Deployments running on your Astronomer platform.
-To learn more about using Grafana, read [Metrics in Astronomer Enterprise](grafana-metrics.md).
-To learn more about using Kibana, read [Logging in Astronomer Enterprise](kibana-logging.md).
+To learn more about using Grafana, read [Metrics in Astronomer Software](grafana-metrics.md).
+To learn more about using Kibana, read [Logging in Astronomer Software](kibana-logging.md).

 ## What's Next?